 * They talk badly about previous employers.
-No matter if it is true, the candidate should have the awareness to know that it is unprofessional behavior.
+No matter if it is true, the candidate should have the awareness to know that it is unprofessional behaviour.
 They should be able to learn from past experiences and try to focus on the positive, which are good traits to have in sales in any case.

 * He doesn’t engage with the interviewer.
 This means that the candidate is not asking questions and adapting the conversation to include what has already been discussed.
 This can show that the potential sales rep is lacking the ability to create meaningful rapport with customers.
 It also shows that they may not come across as personable enough when out in the field.

 * After the interview, how proactive was the candidate?
 Did they give you a call after the interview or send an email following up?
 If not, that might show that they are lacking initiative which is essential for sales reps to have in their quest towards building solid customer relationships.

 Be a good interviewer